flaviavenerabile/frequency-attestation-corpus-information/index.md

 > ----
 > ### attestationEmbedding (ObjectProperty)
 > **URI:** [http://www.w3.org/nl/lemon/frac#embedding](http://www.w3.org/nl/lemon/frac#embedding)
 > The property **attestation embedding** is a relation that maps an attestation of a particular observable into a numerical feature space.
-The string representation of the attestation should represent the necessary context that the respective embedding is calculated from.
+The string representation of the attestation should represent the necessary context from which the corresponding embedding is calculated.
 > **rdfs:domain** frac:Attestation
 > **rdfs:range** frac:Embedding
 >